 5) How Is This Project Special – Set Yourself Apart – Any company you send a request to will be looking for much more than local car show participation and willingness to apply a vinyl sticker to their vehicle.
 Especially for products with a price tag that is well into the thousands of dollars.
 An aftermarket company is looking for guaranteed exposure, such as letters of intent from established magazine editors stating their intention of featuring your car in their publication upon its completion, or references from other aftermarket companies who intend to feature your vehicle at SEMA, or at other high profile venues.

 6) Show and Tell – No proposal could be complete without photos.
-High quality photographs are a plus, but if you do not have current photos, or the vehicle is in the middle of the build process, a rendering of how the finished build project is expected to appear is a plus (rendering firms such as Gurnade, Inc. or Eye Kandy Designs are a great source to help your ideas come to life even before the build has begun).
+High quality photographs are a plus, but if you do not have current photos, or the vehicle is in the middle of the build process, a rendering of how the finished build project is expected to appear is a plus (rendering firms are a great source to help your ideas come to life even before the build has begun).

 7) Who, What, When, Where, Why, and How – A sponsorship proposal should attempt to answer the basic questions, while also instilling a sense of excitement and purpose.
 Who are you?
 What separates your build from the rest?
 What can you bring to the table that will be of value to the sponsor?
 When and where will your completed project be seen/exhibited/raced over the next 6 months?
 How can you improve a sponsor’s business by working with you?
 Compulsory elements that cannot be left out of any proposal are a detailed modification sheet, list of other companies or brands already involved with the project, and a minimum 6 month event schedule where the vehicle will be featured or on display.

 8) Being A Brand Ambassador – As stated above, being a sponsored individual is like becoming a representative of the company that is sponsoring you.
 You will need to know about the products on your car, and you will be expected to be capable of answering questions about the products at the shows/events/races that you attend during your period of sponsorship.
 Just reading off a roll call is not enough.
-How did the suspension parts improve the handling of your car/truck?
+How did the ignition system improve the throttle response of the car?
 How did the Turbo System improve the performance?
 How did your performance tires change the overall drivability through X conditions on the street/track or in acceleration/corning?
 Why should someone else also look at these products for their own vehicle?
 You get the idea.